-Eligible salaried and hourly new hires begin to accrue vacation based on their date of hire, and may begin using accrued vacation after a period of 60 days of active service.
+Eligible new hires begin to accrue vacation on the last day of a full month of active service following the date of hire, and may begin using accrued vacation after a period of 60 days of active service.
 The date of hire will determine the number of pro-rated hours an employee will have the opportunity to accrue in the first calendar year of service.